-Some activities or expenses3 require prior approval.
-These items include using Federal IDEA Part C funds for: (1) equipment (with per unit costs of \$5,000 or more); (2) participant support costs (such as training or travel costs for non-employees); (3) construction or renovation of facilities; or (4) rent, occupancy or space maintenance costs.
-On October 29, 2019, OSERS released Frequently Asked Questions (FAQs) Prior Approval - OSEP and RSA Formula Grants which details prior approval flexibilities for equipment and participant support costs and describes the parameters under which OSEP has provided prior approval for a subset of these costs.
+Some direct costs require prior approval.
+These items include using Federal IDEA Part C funds to pay for: (1) equipment; (2) participant support costs (such as training or travel costs); (3) construction or renovation of facilities; and (4) rent, occupancy or space maintenance costs.
+The October 2019 Frequently Asked Questions (2019 FAQs) Prior Approval - OSEP and RSA Formula Grants which provides prior approval for certain equipment and participant support costs.
 Please review this FAQ at https://www2.ed.gov/policy/speced/guid/faq-prior-approval-10-29-2019.pdf) prior to completing Section III.
-B. For any activity or expense listed under Section III of this application that falls outside the scope of the FAQ and requires OSEP prior approval, mark an "X" in the chart below.
-Although the State will be required to submit supporting documentation for any expenses that require OSEP prior approval, you do not need to include this documentation with Section III.
+B. For any activity or expense listed under Section III of this application that is not covered by the scope of the 2019 FAQs and requires OSEP prior approval, mark an "X" in the chart below.
+The State must submit supporting documentation for any direct costs that require OSEP prior approval.

-Approval of the State's FFY 2020 application and Section III does not constitute OSEP's approval of these expenses.
+Approval of the State's FFY 2022 application does not constitute OSEP's approval of these expenses unless specifically referenced.
 (Add rows as needed)

-Major Activity Part C Funds to be Spent Description of Activities Prior Approval Needed Implementation of Program \$18,000.00 (LA) Office supplies and materials and the necessary maintenance, janitorial services, repair or up keeping of buildings and equipment such as, but not limited to, fax machine, copier machine, shredder, scanner, desk top computer for data system, laptops.
+Major Activity Part C Funds to be Spent be Implementation of Program 20,000.00 (LA) Office supplies and materials and the necessary maintenance, janitorial services, repair or up keeping of buildings and equipment such as, but not limited to, fax machine, copier machine, shredder, scanner, desk top computer for data system, laptops.
 Equipment costs will not exceed \$5,000.00.
-Commutes to Rota and TInian 20,000.00 (LA) Travel to Rota and Tinian to provide direct EI services to eligible infants and toddlers, to conduct monitoring activities and to conduct Parent Forums.
-Child Find/ Public Awareness Activities \$1,500.00 (LA) To Conduct Child find and Public Awareness activities including but not limited to, updating and printing the Central Directory, the Developmental Checklist, Welcome Baby packages, posters and parent brochures.
-Hosting informational fairs in partnership with
+SSIP Activities and Family Resources 10,000.00 (LA) To implement activities directly related to the State identified Measurable Result.
+To fund materials and resources such as, but not limited to, pre literacy/numeracy materials, books, manipulatives, for providers and families to access and use.
+To fund parent participation incentives such as, but not limited to, gas vouchers, App gift cards, etc.

-3 IDEA and the Uniform Guidance require prior approval for the following expenses: (1) equipment (tangible personal property (including information technology systems) having a useful life of more than one year and a per unit acquisition cost which equals or exceeds the lesser of the capitalization level established by the nonfederal entity for financial statement purposes, or \$5,000 (see 2 CFR §200.33)); (2) participant support costs (direct costs for items such as stipends or subsistence allowances, travel allowances, and registration fees paid to or on behalf of participants or trainees (but not employees), in connection with conferences or training projects 2CFR §200.75; (3) construction/renovation (see 2 CFR §200.12(b)); and (4) rent (see 2 CFR §200.465)).
+&lt;sup>3 IDEA and the Uniform Guidance require prior approval for the following expenses: (1) equipment (tangible personal property (including information technology systems) having a useful life of more than one year and a per unit acquisition cost which equals or exceeds the lesser of the capitalization level established by the nonfederal entity for financial statement purposes, or \$5,000 (see 2 CFR §200.33)); (2) participant support costs (direct costs for items such as stipends or subsistence allowances, travel allowances, and registration fees paid to or on behalf of participants or trainees (but not employees), in connection with conferences or training projects 2CFR §200.75; (3) construction/renovation (see 2 CFR §200.12(b)); and (4) rent (see 2 CFR §200.465)).